 That is why Our Secure Future has spearheaded the establishment of a bipartisan Women, Peace and Security (WPS) Congressional Caucus.
-The WPS Caucus is Co-Chaired by Representative Lois Frankel (FL-D) and Representative Mike Waltz (FL-R).
+The Founding Members of the WPS Caucus are Representative Lois Frankel (D-FL) and Representative Mike Waltz (R-FL).
+The current Co-Chairs of the WPS Caucus are Representative Lois Frankel (D-FL) and Representative Jen Kiggans (R-VA).
 Our Secure Future is also delighted to support the first WPS Congressional Fellow, Hans Hogrefe who will support the work of the Caucus, the Members, and the Women, Peace and Security community of practice broadly.

 What will the WPS Caucus do?

 The newly established WPS Caucus seeks to ensure that the WPS goals stated in U.N.
 Security Council Resolution 1325 and in the Women, Peace and Security Act (Public Law No: 115-68) are actively considered national security and foreign policy priorities for the United States in our bilateral and multilateral relations, discussions, and agreements.